xfoa/spud/docs/protocol.md

 0-7: "Tag = 0x01"
 8-23: "Version (u16 LE)"
 24-55: "Features (u32 LE)"
+56-63: "Auth length (u8)"
+64-..: "Auth bytes (UTF-8, variable, up to 255)"
 ```

 * `Version`: highest protocol version the client supports.
 * `Features`: feature bitmap the client wishes to advertise.
+* `Auth length`: length of the passphrase in bytes. `0` when authentication is not configured on the client.
+* `Auth bytes`: the plaintext passphrase.
+The server verifies it against its stored Argon2 hash.

 #### `0x02` HelloAck (server -> client)